 - Dynamic Range 65dB

 People like the Dragonfly for its cool looks and easy plug-and-play installation.
-They are using it with their laptops, but it’s possible to connect it to your phone, too, using a USB OTG cable.
+You can use it with laptops, but it’s possible to connect it to your phone, too, using a USB OTG cable.

 The Dragonfly logo changes color according to the sample rate of the file.
 Green for 44.1kHZ, blue for 48kHz, amber for 88.2kHz, and amber for 96kHz.